Benny Barnes

-Benny Jewell Barnes (born March 3, 1951) is a former American football cornerback in the National Football League for eleven seasons, all with the Dallas Cowboys.
-He played college football at Stanford University in the Pacific-8 Conference.
+Benny Jewell Barnes (born March 3, 1951) is an American former professional football player who was a cornerback in the National Football League for eleven seasons, all with the Dallas Cowboys.
+He played college football for the Stanford Cardinals in the Pacific-8 Conference.

 Early years

 After attending John F. Kennedy High School in Richmond, California, he moved on to Contra Costa College in nearby San Pablo, where he was an all-conference linebacker for the football team and also an all-conference track and field athlete.

 In 1970, Barnes transferred across the Bay to Stanford, where he was converted from linebacker to free safety.
 He was a two-year starter (24 consecutive starts) and a part of the “Thunder Chickens” defense, that was very effective (9 of the 11 starters played professional football).

 In 1971, Barnes posted seven interceptions (three against Sonny Sixkiller at the University of Washington) and was an honorable-mention (second-team) All-Pac-8 selection as a senior.

 He contributed to teams led by quarterbacks Jim Plunkett and Don Bunce in two of the biggest upset victories ever in the Rose Bowl, in January 1971 and 1972, respectively.

 Although he played just two years, Barnes was inducted into the Stanford Athletic Hall of Fame and selected to the Stanford's All-Century Team.
 In 2011, he was inducted into the California Community College Athletic Association Hall of Fame.